 LINE-OF-SIGHT STYLE 1

-Linear Booth 1
+Linear or In-line Booth 1

+Dimensions 1

+Use of Space 1

 Corner Booth 2

 Perimeter Booth 2

+Dimensions and Use of Space 2

 End-cap Booth 3

+Dimensions and Use of Space 3

 Peninsula Booth 4

+Dimensions and Use of Space 4

 Split Island Booth 5

+Dimensions and Use of Space 5

 Island Booth 6

+Dimensions and Use of Space 6

 Extended Header Booth 20ft (6.10m) or Longer 7

+Dimensions and Use of Space 7

+Remote-Controlled Devices 8

 CUBIC CONTENT STYLE 8

 OTHER IMPORTANT CONSIDERATIONS 8

-Remote-Controlled Devices 8

 Canopies and Ceilings 9

+Structures and Tie-Offs 10

+Structures 10

+Tie-offs 10

-Hanging Signs & Graphics 9
+Hanging Signs and Graphics 10

+Teardrop Signs and Tents 10

+Truss 11

+Video Displays 11

-Towers and Multi-story Exhibits 9
+Towers and Multi-story Exhibits 11

+U.S. Americans with Disabilities Act (ADA) 11

+TABLE OF CONTENTS (continued)

-ISSUES COMMON TO ALL BOOTH TYPES 10
+ISSUES COMMON TO ALL BOOTH TYPES 11

-U.S. AMERICANS WITH DISABILITIES ACT (ADA)

-Structural Integrity 10
+Structural Integrity 12

-Flammable and Toxic Materials 11
+Flammable and Toxic Materials 12

-Hazardous Waste 11
+Hazardous Waste 12

-Storage 11
+Storage 12

-Electrical 11
+Electrical 13

-Lighting 12
+Lighting 13

-Demonstrations 12
+Demonstrations 14

-Sound/Music 13
+Sound/Music 14

-Vehicles 13
+Vehicles (For Both Gas and Electric Vehicles) 15

+Fire Equipment 15

+Hanging Signs 15

-ADVISORY NOTES TO EXHIBITION ORGANIZERS 14
+ADVISORY NOTES TO EXHIBITION ORGANIZERS 15

-Fire Equipment 14

-Hanging Signs 14

-Hardwall Booths 14
+Hardwall Booths 16

-Perimeter Openings 14
+Perimeter Openings 16

-Pipe and Drape 14
+Pipe and Drape

-Product Height 14
+Product Height 16

-Height Variances 14
+Height Variances

-Environmental Responsibility 15
+Environmental Responsibility

-GUIDELINES FOR DISPLAY RULES AND REGULATIONS 2019 TASK FORCE 15
+APPENDIX

+IAEE EXTENDS A SPECIAL THANK YOU TO THE FOLLOWING VOLUNTEERS FOR THEIR INPUT: 28

 IAEE has identified two distinctly different styles of show display regulations.
 One style is "Line-of-Sight" while the second is "Cubic Content."
 Organizers should decide which style is best suited to their event or designated section of the event.
+Organizers might find line of sight rules are best for linear booths and cubic content rules for configurations of island, peninsula or perimeter booths.